RQConf_PartnerLoginUrl RQConf_CheckUrl

 Irregular pay periods

-If an employee's pay periods are irregular, the pay period exemption is equal to the greater of the following amounts:
+If the pay periods are irregular, the pay period exemption is equal to the greater of the following amounts:

 An irregular pay period begins on one of the following dates, depending on which is closest to the date the remuneration is paid:

-You cannot use the formula in the Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V) to calculate the employee QPP contribution for an employee whose employment is continuous, with irregular pay periods.
+You cannot use the formulas in the Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V) to calculate the employee QPP contributions for an employee whose employment is continuous, with irregular pay periods.
 You must do the calculation yourself or use the table showing the exemption per pay period in Schedule I of the Source Deduction Tables for QPP Contributions (TP-1015.TR-V).

 You must withhold a QPP contribution of $45.94 (6.40% × ($900 – $182.19)).